europace/kex-push/README.md

-# Push-Mechanism for Changes to Vorgänge in KreditSmart
+# Push-Mechanism for changes to Vorgänge in KreditSmart

 > ⚠️ You'll find German domain-specific terms in the documentation, for translations and further explanations please refer to our [glossary](https://docs.api.europace.de/common/glossary/)